louislegrain/portfolio/index.typ

 #import "@preview/typsite:0.1.0": html-bindings._h as html
 #import "lib/lib.typ": *

+#let description = "I am a French student with a deep passion for computer science and entrepreneurship.
+I love building things and learning new technologies along the way."

-#set document(title: "Louis Legrain")
+#set document(title: "Louis Legrain", description: description)

 #show: template
 #include "components/header.typ"

 #html.main[
   == Hi!
-  I am a French student with a deep passion for computer science and entrepreneurship.
-I love building things and learning new technologies along the way.
+  #description

   You can take a look at my #link("/assets/resume_louis_legrain.pdf")[resume] or contact me at #underline[contact[at]louislegrain.online].